-Originally posted on December 3, 2015, but unfortunately relevant again.
+Originally posted on December 3, 2015, but unfortunately relevant again, with the October 27, 2018, mass shooting at the Tree of Life synagogue in Pittsburgh.

-Have the recent terrorist attacks in Beirut, Paris, Colorado Springs, San Bernardino, Brussels, and Orlando raised your anxiety and made it hard for you to go about your daily life?
+Did the terrorist attack on the Jewish population in Pittsburgh—and attempted mail bombs—raise your anxiety and make it hard for you to go about your daily life?

 Are you preoccupied with your safety and that of your family?